A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data: Results

 \section{Results}

-For each method and each data subset, we assess classification success by measuring the accuracy, positive predictive value (PPV), negative predictive value (NPV), sensitivity, and specificity.
+For each method and each data subset, we assess classification success by measuring the accuracy, positive predictive value (PPV, the proportion of subjects classified as having OSA that indeed have OSA), negative predictive value (NPV, the proportion of subjects classified as not having OSA that are controls), sensitivity (the proportion of OSA patients who were classified as having OSA), and specificity (the proportion of controls who were classified as not having OSA).
 These measures are standard in clinical research literature.
-To assess the stability of each method, we used ten different training/test splits of the cleaned data.
-All measures for each method are reported in the form of mean $\pm$ standard deviation in Tables \ref{tab:survey_only}, \ref{tab:CF1}, and \ref{tab:combo}.
-(Manifold learning methods had only one measure to report as they do not have training and test splits; see Section \ref{sec:manifold} for more information.)
-We note that, when we applied QDA to the combined the survey and craniofacial data, some classes are too small to estimate the covariance matrices.
+To assess the stability of each method, we used a ten-split cross validation, or ten different training/test splits of the cleaned data.
+About 58\% of survey respondents whose responses were used in testing or training sets had diagnosed pediatric OSA; this is our no-information rate.
+Measures for each method are reported in the form of mean $\pm$ standard deviation in Tables \ref{tab:survey_only}, \ref{tab:CF1}, and \ref{tab:combo}.
+Unsupervised learning methods had only one measure to report as they do not have training and test splits (see Section \ref{sec:manifold}).
+These are provided for comparison of methods amongst each other only.
+We note that when we applied QDA to the combined survey and craniofacial data, some classes were too small to estimate their respective covariance matrices.
 Therefore, we did not obtain any results for QDA.

+Additionally, for unsupervised methods, we include the Adjusted Rand Index in Tables \ref{tab:ARI_Survey}, \ref{tab:ARI_Cranio}, and \ref{tab:ARI_Combined}.
+The Rand index is a similarity measure between two clusters that evaluates the frequency of agreements in clustering pairs of data points.
+The adjusted Rand index is the corrected version of the Rand index that accounts for chance.
+Here we compare our clustering results to the true class labels.
+Assuming our data has $k$ true classes, and our clustering method produces $k$ clusters, we obtain a $k\times k$ contingency matrix $X$, where $X_{ij}$ represents the number of elements of the $i$th cluster that belongs to the $j$th true class.
+If we represent the sum of the $i$th row by $a_i=\sum_{j=1}^k X_{ij}$, and the sum of the $j$th column by $b_j=\sum_{i=1}^k X_{ij}$, the Adjusted Rand index (ARI) is given by

+Note that the ARI does not depend on the number of clusters and is invariant under the permutations of the clusters.
+The score is bounded between -1 and 1, where higher scores indicate better agreement.
+A score of 1 indicates a perfect clustering, scores close to 0 indicate a random clustering (no informtion), and negative numbers indicate a performance worse than random clustering.